 - Yelling, demeaning or embarrassing a parent because their child is not behaving to YOUR standard, and may in fact be doing the absolute best that they can at that moment.
 (This happened to Momma C8j with little C8j in tow at a local grocery store)

-I think what a lot of parents want, when they have kids with disabilities (be it visible or invisible), is for someone to do some Empathetic listening with them.
+I think what a lot of parents want when they have kids with disabilities (be it visible or invisible), is for someone to do some Empathetic listening with them.
 Empathetic listening implies you listen and don’t try to solve the problem, simply let them talk and interject concern or elation in the right spots.
-A lot of times these folks just need to let it out with a friend, they may already know the answers, they just want to let some of their feelings out.
+A lot of times these folks need to let it out with a friend, they may already know the answers, but they just want to let some of their feelings out.
 If you watched my “It’s not the nail” video on my best of post, that is a good example of someone who wants empathetic listening.

-Is There One Piece of Advice That Fits All ?
+Is There One Piece of Advice That Fits All?